Modals display information and accept user input. To create a modal, create a class that extends [[Reference/TypeScript API/Modal|Modal]]:

 ```

-In addition to `SuggestModal`, the Obsidian API provides an even more specialized type of modal for suggestions: the [[FuzzySuggestModal|FuzzySuggestModal]].
-While it doesn't give you the same control of how each item is rendered, you get [fuzzy string search](https://en.wikipedia.org/wiki/Approximate_string_matching) out-of-the-box.
+In addition to `SuggestModal`, the Obsidian API provides an even more specialized type of modal for suggestions: the [[FuzzySuggestModal|FuzzySuggestModal]], which gets you [fuzzy string search](https://en.wikipedia.org/wiki/Approximate_string_matching) out-of-the-box.

 ![[fuzzy-suggestion-modal.png]]